lireza/leap/README.md

 A try to provide Go's concurrency mechanics in Java.

 ### About
-As you may know Go supports CSP style concurrency mechanisms built in to the language.
-If you are familiar with CSP you may be agree with its simplicity and productivity.
-This project is a try to implement Go mechanics in Java.
+As you may know Go supports CSP style concurrency model built in to the language.
+If you are familiar with this model you may be agree with its simplicity and productivity.
+This project is a try to implement Go concurrency mechanics in Java.
 However with some limitations!

-In java we don't have any native Coroutine (Light-weight thread), even Kotlin provides coroutines using asynchronous callbacks with use of compiler tricks or some Scala libraries provide coroutines using library features.
+In java we don't have any native Coroutine (Light-weight thread), even Kotlin provides coroutines using asynchronous callbacks with use of compiler tricks or some Scala libraries provide coroutines using library features; So this is a try to mimic the mechanics!

-The main limitation is calling blocking code in a coroutine (I/O, Locking).
-Java supports managed blocking mechanism, maybe will use this mechanism to improve leap to somehow overcome this limitation!
+As i mentioned there are some limitations, one of important one is calling blocking code in a coroutine (I/O, Locking).
+However Java supports managed blocking mechanism, working on this to improve leap to somehow overcome this limitation!

 ### Examples
 On the example bellow a simple coroutine generates an UUID and another coroutine retrieves generated one: